SilvoSposetti/ku/README.md

 - __Secondary__ items must be covered __at most__ once.

 Generated Sudokus can be exported to svg, where each constraint provides its own way of being drawn on the board.
-The matrix-like Dancing Links data structure used by Algorithm X can also be exported to svg for visual debugging.
+The matrix-likedata structure used by Algorithm X can also be exported to svg for visual debugging.

-The project consists of the `ku` library, a `ku_sandbox` executable, a `ku_unit_test` executable, and a (Release-built only) `ku_performance_test` executable.
+The project consists of:
+- A `ku` library
+- A `ku_sandbox` executable
+- A `ku_unit_test` executable
+- And a `ku_performance_test` executable (Enabled only for Release builds)

 ### Available Constraints
 These are the classic sudoku constraints that are supported: